Skip to content

 Any variable whose name contains secret, token, key, or password is automatically masked in the UI tooltip.
 Enable Redact sensitive headers in Settings → History to also mask them in the request history log.

 Each <name>.env can have a sibling <name>.env.local that overrides it at runtime.
-SendPad writes to this file via the @persist directive, and merges it on top of the base env automatically.
+Sendpad writes to this file via the @persist directive, and merges it on top of the base env automatically.

 envs/